aka/ Home University Library of Modern Knowledge

 E.W.
-Macbride’s An Introduction to the Study of Heredity (below) is a April 1931, fourth printing (first May 1924).
+Macbride’s An Introduction to the Study of Heredity (below) is an April 1931, fourth printing (first May 1924).
 It is from the Butterworth era of the UK Home University Library, after Williams and Norgate but before Oxford University Press.
-The jackets are common to the series, and resemble those used in the 1920s by Williams and Norgate.
+The jackets are common to the series and resemble those used in the 1920s by Williams and Norgate.
 The spine includes the series name, serial number (110 in this case), title, author, price (2/6) and publisher.
 Also included is a silhouette of what is probably a university building.
 That graphic is expanded on the bottom of the front of the jacket.
 The front of the jacket is headed by the series name.
 A note that a full catalog of series titles is to be found in the back of the book is at the bottom of the jacket front.
 The front flap includes five points about the Home University Library: all books are written for the series, physical and bibliographic aspects of the books, the learned authors, the relevance of the series topics, and the relation of individual books to the entirety of the series.

 The back of the jacket includes the series editors (as of 1932): H.A.L.
 Fisher, Gilbert Murray, and Sir J. Arthur Thomson.
 A laudatory blurb about the series fills the rear jacket flap.